Local Law 97 Guidance for Affordable Housing

 Local Law 97 & Affordable Housing

 New York City’s one million buildings account for nearly two-thirds of the city’s carbon emissions.
 The Climate Mobilization Act of 2019 included Local Law 97 (LL97), which sets increasingly stringent caps on greenhouse gas emissions from most buildings over 25,000 SF starting in 2024.
-While buildings that contain affordable and rent-regulated housing are treated somewhat differently (see graphic below), the first compliance report for many of these buildings is due in 2025.
+While buildings that contain affordable and rent-regulated housing are treated somewhat differently (see graphic below), the first compliance report for many of these buildings was due in 2025.
 This webpage focuses on Article 321 since most HPD projects fall under this category.

 Click here for FAQs about Local Law 97 and Affordable housing